 A fantastic tomato sauce has to be packed with flavor, have multiple uses, and should be easy to adapt and incorporate into other dishes.
 This sun-dried tomato sauce recipe is just that and so much more!
 It is extremely quick to make and goes well with a wide variety of foods.

 Most Turkish dishes are packed with the irresistible flavor of tomatoes.
 We often use sun-dried tomato paste to get that flavor.
 You can find lots of recipes with it here.
 Likewise, we love to use sun-dried tomatoes in our cooking whenever we can.
-Check out our sun-dried tomato tapenade recipe and sun dried tomato sauce pasta if you haven't seen them yet!
+Check out our feta grilled cheese and sun dried tomato sauce pasta if you haven't seen them yet!

 In today’s article, we will look at exactly how to make this delicious sauce.
 We will discuss the different types of sun dried tomatoes you can use and the different ways you can prepare them.
 Then, we will look at how to make sun dried tomato sauce, give you different tips and tricks, and finally answer some frequently asked questions.

 What Are Sun Dried Tomatoes?